d13co/blog.algorand.observer/content/posts/what-is-algorand-observer.md

 As the Algorand NFT space grows, fraudulent NFT mints that infringe on creator copyright and defraud users by selling them infringing NFTs will likely become more prevalent.
 If there is demand for this, we intend to build a discord integration that provides a bot on customer servers and notifies when an infringing NFT has been minted, so that their community can take action as soon as the infringing NFT has hit the chain.

+## What timeframes will you support?

+We aim to provide data from block 17,700,000 (Sun, 28 Nov 2021 10:23:12 GMT) until "now".

+If there is need for earlier data, we will be able to accomodate.

 ## How is this going to be profitable?

-Building this system with _very_ high availability is our number one priority.
 We hope to prove our competence in building an extremely reliable blockchain event responding service, and subsequently offer our data and services to creators and developers.

 Further to the above example of fraudulent NFT detection, we believe we can reliably offer the following: